 The lender has the right to alter the interest rate during the loan term changing your monthly repayments.
 The good side of this loan is that there is no early exit fee.

 If you pre-pay the loan, you do not pay any fee.
-So, if you plan to pay back the loan as soon as possible and do not want to wait till the end of the loan term, this loan can be a great option.
+If you plan to pay back the loan as soon as possible and do not want to wait till the end of the loan term, this loan is a great option.

 With this loan type, you provide collateral to the lender as the security for the loan.
 It is an asset that the lender may sell to recover the loan amount in the event of non-repayment within the agreed time limit.